ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 {% capture images %}{{site.url}}/images/maple/maple-intro{% endcapture %}
 {% include _toc.html %}

-I recently moved in with my girlfriend who has a 6-month old puppy named Maple.
+I recently moved in with my girlfriend (Kourtney) who has a 6-month old puppy named Maple.
 She's a sweet girl (the puppy), however she was born in the COVID era, and that comes with some behavioral challenges.
 The biggest problem is that she's developed an unrealistic assumption that she can be with us 100% of the time.
 And when that unrealistic expectation is challenged by us leaving the apartment, she